nitad54448/yappari-5-1/README.md

 Note that the decimal separator in Windows may have an impact on reading some datafile, see the __Read data__ section.

 This program will work on Windows 10 64 bits or Win 11 with regular screen resolutions.
 The main panel has a 1200*700 pixels; if you have very large resolutions of the screen the program may appear too small.
-In most of the case the objects will adapt to the resolution of the scree; it is also possible to resize the two panels (drag the middle slider).

 ## Panels
 The program has several panels and a parameter list with several commands grouped on the right side of the window.
 When you start the program, if everything is normal, you should see something like this